bryngo/bryngo.github.io/_posts/2020-06-25-mindset-dweck.md

 # Chapter 3 - The Truth About Ability and Accomplishment
+Here's a comparison of two lines of thought that I found pretty interesting.
+> We praised some of the students for their ability.
+They were told:
+> "Wow, you got [say] eight right.
+That's a really good score.
+You must
+> be smart at this."
+They were in the Adam Guettel _you're so talented_
+> position.
+>
+> pg.
+71

+and the other:
+> We praised other students for their effort: "Wow, you got [say] eight
+> right.
+That's a really good score.
+You must have worked really hard."
+> They were not made to feel that they had some special gift; they were
+> praised for doing what it takes to succeed.
+>
+> pg.
+72

+To give more context, a test was given to several students.
+In one group, praise was given to their "natural talent" as a cause for the high score that they got.
+In the other group, praise was given to the amount of effort the student put in to get their score.

+This scenario was really interesting to me because I could really recall similar feelings.
+I can't remember the specific examples of my life, but there were definitely times when I received praise for a skill I genuinely thought I didn't have.
+Instead of correcting the person giving the compliment, I hid my inexperience away and tried my best to avoid all situations that would bring my small lie to light.

+Thankfully, I can say I don't carry that characteristic with me anymore.
+It's dishonest to myself, and dishonest to others.

+The other point that Dweck derived from this statement was that kids being praised for their "natural talent" eventually drove kids into a fixed mindset.
+Like myself, they did everything they could to protect their praise.
+Whether it'd be avoiding all future tests, or lying about some inability to perform as normal.
+Such behavior also drives the fixed mindset.
+Such students don't want to put themselves in a position to expose their lack of knowledge, in feat that it would taint their praise.

 # Chapter 4 - Sports: The Mindset of a Champion
 # Chapter 5 - Business: Mindset and Leadership
 # Chapter 6 - Relationships: Mindsets in Love (Or Not)